haddocking/haddock3/docs/tutorials/user_config.rst

     # flexref jobs are bound to generate one model per job
     # therefore, we can specify the 'concat' parameter specific for flexref
     concat = 1
-    # here, we allow this step to use up to 48 threads
-    ncores = 48
     ambig_fname = "data/mol1.tbl"

     [caprieval]